flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/ovhd-aft/maintenance.md

 ### BLUE PUMP OVRD (guarded)

-- ON: The blue electric pump is on if the ELEC PUMP pushbutton switch on the HYD panel is at AUTO.
+- ON: The blue electric pump is on if the ELEC PUMP pushbutton switch on the HYD panel is on AUTO.
-- OFF: The blue electric pump is off.
+- OFF: The blue electric pump is controlled by the the automatic logic.

 ### HYD LEAK MEASUREMENT VALVES (guarded)